 He is a member of the Scottish Centre for Continental Philosophy: http://scot-cont-phil.org/

 AHRC funded studentships are available in his research areas - more details.

-Dr. Woodward is currently working on four main research projects:
+Dr. Woodward is currently working on two major research projects:

 Continental Philosophy of Information

 This project aims to highlight the most significant perspectives on information in the Continental philosophical tradition and bring them into critical dialogue with the recent Philosophy of Information spearheaded by Luciano Floridi (which is mainly “analytic” in orientation).
-It will include studies of thinkers such as Heidegger, Merleau-Ponty, Simondon, Atlan, Lyotard, Deleuze and Guattari, Baudrillard, Virilio, Stiegler, and Luhmann.
-The great value of the continental perspectives is that they tend to be more critical of information, and to examine it in dimensions neglected by the analytic tradition, such as the ontology of information and its socio-political impact.
+It will include studies of thinkers such as Heidegger, Merleau-Ponty, Ruyer, Simondon, Atlan, Lyotard, Deleuze and Guattari, Baudrillard, Virilio, and Stiegler.
+The great value of the continental perspectives is that they tend to be more critical of information, and to examine it in dimensions neglected by the analytic tradition, such as the ontological and the socio-political.
 However, there is frequently also in these thinkers a lack of rigorous understanding of information theory, and its varieties and recent developments.
 The aim of this project is to produce a synthetic critical perspective on information which emerges from this staged encounter between the continental tradition and contemporary Philosophy of Information.

 - Lyotard: The Inhuman Condition.
 Reflections on Nihilism, Information, and Art. ( Edinburgh: Edinburgh University Press, 2016)